-Now in his sixth year at Tufts, Mike Schmidt is the Jumbos' Head Distance Coach for Track & Field, Director of Men's Cross Country, and the program's Recruiting Coordinator.
+Now in his seventh year at Tufts, Mike Schmidt is the Jumbos' Director of Men's Cross Country, Head Distance Coach for Track & Field and the program's Recruiting Coordinator.

 In cross country, Schmidt's 2016 Jumbo team featured All-Americans Tim Nichols and Luke O'Connor, marking the first time in team history that two Tufts runners posted All-American efforts in the same NCAA race.
-Nichols, who won the New England Small College Athletic Conference (NESCAC) and NCAA Regional titles last fall, finished third at NCAA's for the highest Jumbo finish ever.
+Nichols, who won the New England Small College Athletic Conference (NESCAC) and NCAA Regional titles that year, finished third at NCAA's for the highest Jumbo finish ever.
 He was also selected as the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) National Scholar Athlete of the Year.
-Tufts has also qualifield for the NCAA Championships as a team four times during Schmidt's tenure.
+Tufts has qualifield for the NCAA Championships as a team five times during Schmidt's tenure.

-Starting at Tufts in 2012, Schmidt is a Middlebury College graduate who was a six-time All American for the Panthers.
-He set NESCAC records and top 10 all-time marks in the 5,000m and 10,000m at the school.
+A Middlebury College graduate who was a six-time All-American for the Panthers, Schmidt set NESCAC records and top 10 all-time marks in the 5,000m and 10,000m at the school.
 His 29:23 in the 10K was the nation's best time for his senior season.
 He anchored the school's first national-qualifying distance medley relay as well.
-In the fall, Schmidt led Middlebury to its first-ever NESCAC cross country title in 2010 and to its first two NCAA team berths.
+Schmidt led Middlebury to its first-ever NESCAC cross country title in 2010 and to its first two NCAA team berths.

 Originally from Wilmette, Illinois, Mike majored in psychology and film & media studies at Middlebury.
 Following his senior cross country season, the team's Most Valuable Player award was renamed in his honor.